Keenan-Faure/Shopify-Integrator/README.md

 - Adding, updating, and viewing of customer data.
 - Import/export function available for products.
 - Filter search for products, orders and customers.
-- Automatic customer created from orders.
+- Automatic customer creation from orders.
+- RESTful API endpoint and documentation.

 ## What is next (inc)